-I have mentioned many times on my blog about the importance of using web analytics software like Jetpack Stats or Google Analytics to track your site visitors.
-If it’s just a personal blog, you may not benefit much from the collected data apart from knowing how much visitors you have and from where.
+I have mentioned many times on my blog the importance of using web analytics like Jetpack Stats or Google Analytics to track your site visitors.
+If it’s just a personal blog, you may not benefit much from the collected data apart from knowing how many visitors you have and from where.

 But, if you are a business and your everyday decisions are based on data and metrics, then, it is very important for you.
 Google Analytics is one of the best (and free) web analytics software available online.
 It is fast, accurate, and provides useful reports.
 It offers literally a goldmine of actionable data.